 New engineering jobs don’t need to be intimidating.
-By using engineering job advice tips from seniors engineers, the transition becomes easy.
+By using proven engineering job advice tips, you can hit the ground running.

-I’m going to share 17 tips I’ve put together after working with many young engineers trying to help them fit in.
-Also, having once been a young engineer myself, I know it isn’t easy.
+I’m going to share 17 tips I’ve gathered after working with many engineers.
+Also, having once been a young engineer myself, I know the challenges firsthand.

 I compare the entire process to cage diving with sharks for the first time.
 If you don’t know what to expect in a cage dive, you’ll probably have a panic attack.
 Then, a heart attack.
 BUT, if you prepare for your dive, you’ll have an exhilarating and awesome experience.
 Then in no time, you’ll become a pro cage diver.

-Important Note: in this article, I’m assuming there’s no formal company training.
+Important Note: in this article, I assume there’s no formal company training.
 You just enter a company, and you’re on your own.

 #1 Learn your workplace culture

 Most all engineers play video games.
-So I’m going to use a video game analogy to get the ball rolling.
+So I’m going to start with a video game analogy.

-When you first pick up a video game, you play around to learn the controls.
-Then, you check the menus and your character’s abilities so you can do your missions.
+When you first play a video game, you try to learn the controls.
+Then, you check the menus and your character’s abilities to do your missions.
 The same idea applies to when you first walk into a company as a newbie.
 You need to learn the following:

 - How engineers start and finish projects

-The faster you learn the mechanics of your workplace, the quicker you’ll fit in and feel at home.
-Now, I’m not saying to not be yourself.
-Of course, be yourself.
-The point is, to learn how to successfully acclimate and then output kickass work.
+The faster you learn about your workplace, the quicker you’ll fit in.
+You’ll then successfully acclimate and output kickass work.

 #2 Take initiative

-If you see an opportunity to help someone, then go help.
-Don’t be afraid you may step on someone’s toes when a piece of work is sitting unattended.
+If you see an opportunity to help, then go help.
+Don’t be afraid you may step on someone’s toes.

 In fact, everyone will thank and respect you for taking the initiative.
 I’m always impressed when someone steps up and takes ownership of unattended work.
-It shows I can rely on them when the going gets tough.
-And many times, this is the right of passage to promotions.
+It shows I can rely on them and even more, it’s the right of passage to promotions.

 Just as important, don’t ever say something isn’t in your job description.
-A job description is only a general overview of what you’ll most likely do.
-I’ve worn countless hats in my positions myself.
-And this is more common if you work at a smaller company.
+A job description is only a general work scope, especially in small companies.
+I’ve worn countless hats in my positions.

 #3 Don’t let others take advantage of you

 Don’t EVER let someone take advantage of you.
 I see it all the time in engineering.
-Engineers push-off work to others, under the guise they’re busy.
+Engineers push off their work to others, under the guise they’re busy.
 Let me tell you, in most instances, they’re not busy, but lazy.